nodemailer/nodemailer-web/content/app/_index.md

 ![](/screenshots/img04.png)

 5\.
 Extensive search.
 Search for emails or specific attachments or specific people.
 You can even search by every header value in every message as NodemailerApp indexes basically everything.
 Wanted to find that specific PDF file sent by your boss some time last year?
-NodemailerApp attachment search gets you covered.
+NodemailerApp attachment search has you covered.

 ![](/screenshots/img06.png)
 ![](/screenshots/img05.png)